Capture of Hưng Hóa: Background

 Hưng Hóa was captured by the French a month to the day after the capture of Bắc Ninh.
 General Charles-Théodore Millot, the commander-in-chief of the Tonkin Expeditionary Corps, followed up his victory in the Bắc Ninh Campaign by mopping up scattered Chinese garrisons left behind by the Guangxi Army after the rout at Bắc Ninh by mounting a major campaign against Liu Yongfu's Black Flag Army and Prince Hoàng Kế Viêm's Annamese forces, which had retreated to Hưng Hóa after their defeat in the Sơn Tây Campaign (December 1883).
-In April 1884 Millot advanced on Hưng Hóa with both brigades of the Tonkin Expeditionary Corps.
+In April 1884, Millot advanced on Hưng Hóa with both brigades of the Tonkin Expeditionary Corps.

 French high command, Hưng Hóa campaign

 March to Hưng Hóa, 4–10 April 1884

 The base for the Hưng Hóa campaign was Sơn Tây.
 General Louis Brière de l'Isle's 1st Brigade set out from Hanoi on 5 April, after parading through the town in an imposing display of strength.
 General François de Négrier's 2nd Brigade, which was deployed around Bắc Ninh and Phu Liang Giang, set off for Hanoi on 4 April.
-On 5 April the 2nd Brigade spent the entire day crossing the Red River, and on the next day, it paraded through Hanoi on its way west to Sơn Tây.
+On 5 April, the 2nd Brigade spent the entire day crossing the Red River, and on the next day, it paraded through Hanoi on its way west to Sơn Tây.
 Marching overland from Hanoi past the battlefields of 1883, the two brigades reached Sơn Tây on 6–7 April, respectively.
-On 8 April both brigades left Sơn Tây, marching toward the Black River, so as to approach Hưng Hóa from the south and the southeast, respectively.
-Millot sent Colonel Belin's marine infantry marching regiment on ahead to seize the village of Tai Bắc on the Black River and fortify it as a base for the river crossing and subsequent march on Hưng Hóa.
+On 8 April, both brigades left Sơn Tây, marching toward the Black River, to approach Hưng Hóa from the south and the southeast, respectively.
+Millot sent Colonel Belin's marine infantry marching regiment ahead to seize the village of Tai Bắc on the Black River and fortify it as a base for the river crossing and subsequent march on Hưng Hóa.
 On 10 April, after a day spent scouting ahead, Brière de l'Isle's 1st Brigade reached the Black River.
 On 11 April, the brigade set off southwards at dawn on a wide outflanking march to threaten Liu Yongfu's line of retreat.
 The brigade crossed the Black River and marched northwest along the mountain path, approaching Hưng Hóa from the south.